-Each year since 1962, the Secretary of Defense (SecDef) has honored installations, teams, and individuals for outstanding achievement in Department of Defense (DoD) environmental programs.
+Each year since 1962, the Secretary of Defense (SecDef) has honored installations, teams, and individuals for outstanding achievements in Department of Defense (DoD) environmental programs.
 As structured since Fiscal Year (FY) 2009, certain awards are on a two-year cycle with large/small and non-industrial/industrial installations competing in alternate years, as shown in the table below.
-This year's awards cycle encompasses an achievement period from October 1, 2014 through September 30, 2016 (FY 2015-2016).
+This year's awards cycle encompasses an achievement period from October 1, 2015 through September 30, 2017 (FY 2016-2017).